-Covid Reporting: Individuals who are symptomatic (chills or fever of 100 degrees Fahrenheit or higher; loss of taste or smell; muscle soreness or headaches; cough or runny nose/congestion or sore throat; difficulty breathing or shortness of breath; conjunctivitis ("pinkeye" or inflammation of the eye including redness, itching and tearing) along with feeling feverish; gastrointestinal symptoms (stomach upset, such as abdominal pain, diarrhea, nausea or vomiting) should not enter campus.
+Symptom Monitoring: Individuals who are symptomatic (chills or fever of 100 degrees Fahrenheit or higher; loss of taste or smell; muscle soreness or headaches; cough or runny nose/congestion or sore throat; difficulty breathing or shortness of breath; conjunctivitis ("pinkeye" or inflammation of the eye including redness, itching and tearing) along with feeling feverish; gastrointestinal symptoms (stomach upset, such as abdominal pain, diarrhea, nausea or vomiting)) should not enter campus.
 The appropriate steps are:

-- 1. Stay home. - 2.
-Arrange for COVID-19 testing through the campus Pop Testing program. https://studenthealth.usc.edu/pop-testing-hours-and-locations/
+1. Stay home.

-Compliance with these public health measures is mandatory.
+2. Arrange for testing by picking up a free antigen test kit available at on campus residence halls, at the USC bookstore, or at the Engemann Student Health Cetner(UPC) or Eric Cohen Student health Center(HSC). https://studenthealth.usc.edu/ Compliance with these public health measures is mandatory.
 To prevent widespread infection and possible campus closure, all students, faculty and staff must play a role and take these measures seriously.
 Those who put others at risk by violating these expectations will be subject to disciplinary action that may lead to removal from campus.
 Managers and supervisors are expected to hold their employees accountable for adhering to mandatory health and safety behaviors while in the workplace.